Cart 0

 Your membership will help grow our projects, including New rain gardens and permeable paving for the stroller entrance.

-No other park has such diverse use as Everhart Park... quinceanos, yoga, Frisbee tournaments, dog walking, anniversary parties, wedding and family photo shoots, birthday parties, family and holiday picnics, the children's summer park program, Shakespeare in the Park and three major borough events: May Day, Turk's Head and the Easter Egg hunt.
+No other park has such diverse use as Everhart Park... quinceanos, yoga, Frisbee tournaments, dog walking, anniversary parties, wedding and family photo shoots, birthday parties, family and holiday picnics, the children's summer park program, Shakespeare in the Park and borough events including Turk's Head and the Easter Egg hunt.

 Support a beautiful resource right here in the Borough's backyard.